cryostatio/cryostat-legacy/HTTP_API.md

 * #### `GrafanaDashboardUrlGetHandler`

     ###### synopsis
-    Returns the URL of the Grafana dashboard that Container JFR is configured with (determined by the environment variable `GRAFANA_DASHBOARD_URL`).
+    Returns the URL of the Grafana dashboard that Cryostat is configured with (determined by the environment variable `GRAFANA_DASHBOARD_URL`).